 Magnet schools are government-funded schools that offer a specialised focus on one or several subjects, which is a good option for expats with children who show promise in a specific area of their education.
 There is a wide range of options from schools with a strong emphasis on maths and science, to those specialising in the performance arts.
 Placement is via lottery.

 Charter schools operate on a performance-based contract with the government.
 In most cases, this means that charter schools can generally be counted on to offer a good standard of education.
-However, they have a greater degree of freedom in teaching styles and curricula than regular public schools.
+They have a greater degree of freedom in teaching styles and curricula than regular public schools.
 Some charter schools offer specialised curricula or subscribe to alternative teaching philosophies.
 Again, attendance is determined by a lottery.

 Private schools in San Diego